Mortgages and Mortgage Valuations

 Home Truths work with independent mortgage advisors who have access to the whole of the market including options that simply aren’t available via high street lenders even if it is one of their own products.

-Qualifying someone’s ability to purchase your property is a critical part of the process and at Home Truths, we seek evidence that the purchasers can proceed by having the requisite funds in place, and we work with our mortgage specialist to do this.
+Qualifying someone’s ability to purchase your property is a critical part of the process and we work with our mortgage specialist to do this.

 Nearly all lenders will insist on a mortgage valuation although this can form part of the survey.
 Different lenders have different approaches with some preferring to have the property valued first and others seeking to qualify the ability of the purchaser to afford the mortgage before instructing the survey.